The Being & The Doing EPISODE 3

 Here’s the link to the page for your Being & Doing homework.
 It includes a little guide with some ideas about making time for both action and awareness.
 Download it HERE.
 When you grab it you will also get my weekly tips about living life the mindful way.

 Here’s a blog about why pausing is essential to well-being.

 The book I mentioned was The End of Absence by Michael Harris.
 Definitely a good read about the digital world and how to have a healthier relationship with technology.

 Want to begin to create a habit of pausing?
-With the best of intentions sometimes its hard to do it all on your own.
+Try the daily mindfulness exercise of taking a moment to reflect?
+With the best of intentions sometimes it’s hard to do it all on your own.
 I’d love to help you so please check out The Power of Pause.

 THIS EPISODE’S HOMEWORK